 Diet has a tremendous impact on thyroid health and function.
 Some foods provide the nutrients the thyroid needs.
 Other types of food may impair thyroid function.
 It's important to consume enough of the former and less of the latter.
 Just as you can't ignore the effect your dietary choices have on your waistline, you can't ignore the effect of nutrition as it helps, or hinders, the thyroid.
 If you're unsure of the status of your thyroid, a doctor can use blood tests to determine your standing.
 People who experience thyroid concerns should get tested every five years, beginning at age thirty-five.

 Vitamins and Minerals Essential for Thyroid Health

 Selenium is the second most crucial mineral for thyroid hormone production.
 In fact, gram for gram, the thyroid gland has the highest concentration of selenium in the body.
 Like iodine, selenium also becomes a part of thyroid hormones.
 Selenium is also a component of proteins, known as selenoproteins, that act as antioxidants to help protect the thyroid gland from oxidative stress.

 It’s not possible to discuss thyroid health without considering the importance of vitamin B-12.
-In one study, 40% of people who suffered from hypothyroidism also had a B-12 deficiency.
+In one study, 40 percent of people who suffered from hypothyroidism also had a B-12 deficiency.
 A B-12 supplement can help people who are deficient in B-12 or suffer from hypothyroidism.
 Foods that are rich in B-12, while few and far between, and not often vegan-friendly, are one way to consume vitamin B-12.
 Again, supplementation may be something to consider if your diet doesn't provide sufficient B-12.

 There are a number of other trace elements that contribute to thyroid health; zinc and iron are especially worth mentioning.
 Zinc is a crucial component of the thyroid hormone receptors that help regulate metabolism and heart rate.
 Iron boosts the efficacy of iodine.
 Following a healthy, balanced diet that provides a complete spectrum of all the nutrients your body needs is a good strategy for supporting thyroid health.